+I shall start with an example.
 You’ve probably heard that in 2021, hackers attacked LinkedIn and exposed 700 million users’ sensitive data on a darknet forum.
 It’s pretty much easier to prevent similar situations when introducing penetration testing, helping protect personal information, detect vulnerabilities, and ensure threat-resilient software.

 How to conduct penetration testing to ensure that your software is attack-poof?

 - Discover apps structure.
 Gather as much information about the software as possible (IT product architecture, source code, functions).